Unlocking the "Human Factor" in Employee Wellbeing

 Bestowed with a broad charge and powers to investigate the Triangle fire and the work conditions of factory employees throughout the state, the New York Factory Investigating Commission in 1912 argued that the "human factor is practically neglected in our industrial system," and reported that employers had "shown a terrible waste of human resources, of human health and life."

-Foreshadowing current events, in which government intercedes where employers fail to regulate themselves, the Commission spelled out the true significance of worker health:
+Foreshadowing the ensuing years in labor relations, in which government intercedes when employers fail to adhere to standards of decency, the Commission spelled out the true significance of worker health:

 Health is the principal asset of the working man and the working woman… Aside from the humanitarian aspect of the situation, economic considerations demand from the State the careful supervision and protection of its workers.
 Failure to perform this obligation will produce serious results in the workers of the future.
 It will affect the working capacity of the future generation.